Use this article to learn about the various components of Time in Animate.

 he number of layers you can create is limited only by your computer's memory, and layers do not increase the file size of your published SWF file.
 Only the objects you place into layers add to the project's file size.To help create sophisticated effects, use special guide layers to make drawing and editing easier, and to make mask layers.

 To know more about layers, go to Creating timeline layers.

 Mask layers contain objects used as masks to hide selected portions of layers below them.
 Only the portion of the mask layer not covered by the mask is visible.

-To know how to use mask layers, see Using mask layers in Animate CC.
+To know how to use mask layers, see Using mask layers in Animate.

 Although you cannot drag a motion tween layer or inverse kinematics pose layer onto a guide layer, you can drag a normal layer onto a guide layer.
 This converts the guide layer to a motion guide layer and links the normal layer to the new motion guide layer.